Skip to content

 [2025.13.0] - 2025-03-28

 • You must ensure that the version of Docker Engine is greater than or equal to 25.
-To do this, run the docker version command on the machine with the installation.
+To do this, run the docker version command on the machine with the platform.
 If the Docker Engine version is lower than 25, you need to update Docker.

 • You must add the name of the docker compose project to the configuration: